Vestfold District Court

+Vestfold District Court (Vestfold tingrett) is a district court located in Vestfold county, Norway.
+This court is based in Tønsberg.
+The court is subordinate to the Agder Court of Appeal.
+The court serves all six municipalities in Vestfold county (Færder, Holmestrand, Horten, Larvik, Sandefjord, and Tønsberg).

 The court is led by a chief judge (sorenskriver) and several other judges.
 The court is a court of first instance.
 Its judicial duties are mainly to settle criminal cases and to resolve civil litigation as well as bankruptcy.
 The administration and registration tasks of the court include death registration, issuing certain certificates, performing duties of a notary public, and officiating civil wedding ceremonies.
 Cases from this court are heard by a combination of professional judges and lay judges.

 History

 This court was established on 1 January 2019 after the old Larvik District Court, Nordre Vestfold District Court, Sandefjord District Court and Tønsberg District Court were all merged into one court.
-The new district court system continued to use the courthouses from the predecessor courts.
-The courthouse in Sandefjord was permanently closed on 17 December 2020.
+The new district court system continued to use the four courthouses from the predecessor courts as follows: